LadyAelita/DnD5e-Northland1300/Spells/Level1/Cure Wounds.md

 ### Description

-A creature you touch regains a number of hit points equal to 1d8 + your spellcasting modifier.
+The target regains a number of hit points equal to 1d8 + your spellcasting modifier.
 This spell has no effect on constructs.

 Alternatively, you can make a ranged spell touch attack against an undead creature.
 On a hit, it takes the amount of damage it would have been healed for as true damage instead.